Summer Session Guide for Students and Parents

 Why are students so happy with the Summer Session with NCVirtual?
 Because they’re catching up with their peers at school, knocking out some prerequisites before the new school year, and preparing to graduate early.
 All from the comfort of their own home!

 Here are the key dates for our summer session:

 End Date: August 17, 2020

 Our summer session is a fast-paced program.
-An entire 18-week course is taught in just 8 weeks.
-Students will spend 2-4 hours a day working on their courses, but they can spread out that work throughout the day.
-Students can work in their NCVPS courses any time during the day or night, 24/7.
+An entire 18-week course is taught in just 6 weeks.
+Students will spend about 4 hours a day working in a course.
+Students can spread out their work throughout the day.
+It doesn’t have to be in one sitting.
+Students can work in their NCVirtual courses any time during the day or night, 24/7.
 They just need to pay close attention to the due dates for their assignments, tests, and quizzes.